xspec/xspec/docs/xslt-code-coverage-by-element.md

 ## Rules

-The following list describes the rules used to determine the category of each node of the stylesheet, as depicted in the coverage report.
+The following list describes the rules used to determine the coverage status of each node of the stylesheet, as depicted in the coverage report.

 - **Always Ignore** - Mark node as 'ignored'.
 This rule is mainly for Declaration elements where Saxon does not produce trace output.
 - **Use Trace Data** - If the trace data has a "hit" element, mark node as a 'hit'.
 Otherwise, mark it as 'missed'.